imtapps/django-dynamic-manipulation/README.txt

 See the example app for a sample of what this might look in a shopping cart application.
-There are lettuce tests that clearly show the simplified shopping cart use case.
+There are lettuce tests that clearly show a simplified shopping cart use case.

+(run "./manage.py harvest -a sample -S" to run the lettuce tests)